 4. Stevia

 Stevia comes from the leaves of the Stevia rebaudiana plant.
-It’s a natural, non-caloric, plant-based sweetener that’s a popular among people following a Paleo diet.
+It’s a natural, non-caloric, plant-based sweetener that’s popular among people following a Paleo diet.
 Stevia doesn’t contain any artificial ingredients.

 One of the principles of the Paleo diet is to eat whole foods that are similar to what our ancestors ate during the Paleolithic era.
 Stevia has been used for centuries by indigenous people in South America so it fits the bill in that regard.